rianadon/timer-bar-card/README.md

 invert: true
 ```

 This example uses the `bar_radius` option to round the edges of the progress bar.
+I like my progress bars advancing from left to right, but you can keep the bar aligned to the left by omitting `bar_direction: rtl`.

 ### Use with [OpenSprinkler integration][opensprinkler]